arunbezawada1996/Insurance-Fraud-Detection/README.md

 * vehicle_weight - Weight of first party vehicle
 * fraud - Fraud indicator (0=no, 1=yes). **This is the response variable.**

-The train and test files have also been made available to students for modeling on HuskyCT.

-Please use nice big, descriptive subheaders so that it is easy to grade!
-Thank you!

 # 01. Importing Modules ¶